-To remain in good standing, all MSN students must earn a passing grade for the individual program requirements in all required nursing courses with a B- or better, maintain a cumulative grade point average (GPA) of at least 3.0 throughout the entire program of study, and have no professional or clinical warnings or clinical/practicum failures.
+To remain a student in good standing, all online PM/DNP students must earn a passing grade of B- or higher for the individual program requirements in all required nursing courses, maintain a cumulative grade point average (GPA) of at least 3.0 throughout the entire program of study, and have no professional or clinical warnings.

-The minimum final passing grade for all MSN courses is B- or the numerical value of 80.
+The minimum final passing grade for all PM/DNP courses is B- or the numerical value of eighty (80).

-- Students must pass all the evaluative components of a nursing course in order to receive a grade of B- or better.
-Evaluative components include clinical/practicum and didactic elements.
+- Students must pass all the evaluative components of a nursing course in order to receive - a grade of B- or better.
+Evaluative components include practicum and didactic elements.
 Failure of either component will result in course failure.
-In addition, if the student fails any of the clinical practice components of the course, the student will receive a failing grade of "F" and will be dismissed from the program. - If a student receives a grade between 73-79 (C C+) in a nursing course, based on didactic assignments criteria, and the course also has a practice component, the student must retake all components of the course. - If a student receives an incomplete grade in a nursing course, the course must be completed successfully with a minimum grade of B- or higher within the first 6 weeks of the end of the course.
-Refer to the section on Incomplete. - A student who receives an incomplete grade in a prerequisite course may not enroll in any courses that require the successful completion of this prerequisite course. - A student who receives a grade between 73-79 (C C+) in a nursing course must repeat the course.
-Successful completion of the course is required in order to progress to the next course.
-If the student successfully repeats the course with a grade of B or higher, they may remain in the program.
-If the student received a second grade of C+ or lower, they will be dismissed from the program.
-A student receiving a grade of C- or F (below 73) will not be allowed to retake the course and the student will be dismissed from the program. - A clinical failure in a nursing course results in a course failure.
+In addition, if the student fails any of the clinical practice components of the course, the student will receive a failing grade of "F" and will be dismissed from the program. - If a student receives a grade between 73 79 (C C+) in a nursing course, based on didactic assignments criteria, and the course also has a practice component, the student must retake all components of the course.
+A student who receives an incomplete grade in a prerequisite course may not enroll in any courses that require the successful completion of this prerequisite course.

+- Students who earn a grade of C+ or C in a nursing course must repeat the course.
+If the student successfully repeats the course with a grade of B- or higher, they may remain in the program.
+If the student receives a second grade of C+ or lower in a nursing course, they will be dismissed from the program. - A student receiving a grade of C- or F (below 73) will not be allowed to retake the course and the student will be recommended for dismissal from the program.
+Failure (F) in one nursing course will result in a recommendation for dismissal from the program. - A student may repeat a nursing course only once during their program of studies. - A clinical failure in a nursing course results in a course failure and a recommendation for dismissal from the program.